By Maria Immaculate Owechi

 Announce your entrance with a bang

-Katumba suggests the option of playing instruments like trumpets, drums, guitars or saxophones to alert everyone when the bride is set to walk the pathway.
+Katumba suggests the option of playing instruments like trumpets, drums, guitars, saxophonists to alert everyone when the bride is set to walk the pathway.

-He shares about a wedding where the couple hired Isaiah Katumwa, a Jazz musician to play some of their favourite love songs which made the ceremony beautiful.
+He shares of a wedding where the couple hired Isaiah Katumwa, a Jazz musician to play some of their favourite love songs with his saxophonist as each walked down the aisle.

 Let the groom have his own moment